 I tend to like what Warren Buffett once advised: leave them “enough money so that they would feel they could do anything, but not so much that they could do nothing.”

 Worried about leaving your children an amount of money that can be squandered?
 Come in and talk to us.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That’s why we offer a Family Wealth Planning Session, during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
-You can begin by calling our office today to schedule a Family Wealth Planning Session and mention this article to find out how to get this $750 session at no charge.
+You can begin by calling our office today to schedule a Family Wealth Planning Session and mention this article to find out how to get this $750 session.